MSDEVMTL/GlobalAzureBootcamp-2019/Lab7/README.md

 ![](medias/create-key.png)

-6. Copy the Application ID, object Id and the newly created key value in a notepad, we'll need them later
+6. Copy the Application ID and the newly created secret value in a notepad, we'll need them later

 ![](medias/app-values.png)

+7. Back to ActiveDirectory blade -> Enterprise applications -> find you app -> copy the "object id" property in a notepad, we'll need it later

 ## 2. Create a KeyVault to store secrets